Manyu-Ku/8_Week_SQL_Challenge/Case_study#2/B. Runner and Customer Experience.md

 <hr>

-### 5. How many Vegetarian and Meatlovers were ordered by each customer?
+### 5. What was the difference between the longest and shortest delivery times for all orders?
 ```sql
 WITH distribution_cte AS(
   SELECT